Thumbnail image of wire cloche with little plants and a tiny lamb statue inside

 Slide Your wire tube over your mould.

-Working around the whole mould slowly bend everything in as evenly as possible.
+Working around the whole mould slowly bend everything in evenly.
 Turning and pressing as you go.

 And here’s one more short video that might help: